shuhanmirza/shuhanmirza/README.md

 Hello there!
 This is Shuhan! 👋

-I craft scalable, distributed, and enterprise-grade products that solve real-world problems for millions of users.
-My contributions are battle-tested and I can manage cross-functional teams.
+I am a graduate student at George Mason University's CS department.
+My research interests include Applied Cryptography, Blockchain, Distributed Systems, and Security and privacy.
+My primary focus is on strengthening the privacy of instant messaging services.

-I actively contribute to open-source and academia.
-My research interests are Distributed Systems, Enterprise Blockchains, and Cryptography.
+Before joining academia, I used to craft scalable, distributed, and enterprise-grade products that solved real-world problems for millions of users.
+My contributions are battle-tested and I managed cross-functional teams.
+I have 5+ years of Software Engineering experience in the FinTech industry.

 📭 Reach Out: shuhan.mirza@gmail.com